Analyze the Music Industry

 What is a Profession?

-A professional gets paid for their work while a hobbyist does not.
-The difference is often that the professional aims to provide value to others, while the hobbyist only aims to provide value to themselves.
-These differing approaches determine a person’s ability to achieve a level of financial success (known as a living).
+A professional’s objective is to provide value to others, while a hobbyist’s is to provide value to themselves.
+These approaches determine a person’s ability to achieve financial success while pursuing what they love.

 A Consumer's Fantasy

-The world of a consumer is a fantasy.
-Companies — which are simply groups of people working together — act as entities to solve problems and provide products.
+Companies — groups of people working together — act as entities to solve problems and provide products.
 These products are displayed in a polished state and promise to solve problems the consumer may or may not have.
-Consumers witness a product’s final form, but rarely the process of its creation.
+Consumers witness a product’s final form but rarely the process of its creation.
 As a result, consumers hold common beliefs that are entirely wrong.

 Kanye West presents a typical story of an upcoming artist: A person who spends years training to change the world through his music, only to be initially treated as a joke.
-He would tell people that he was a rapper — an artist — and no one would believe him.
+He told people he was a rapper — an artist — and no one would believe him.

 What Do You Do For a Living?

-Doing this work is not always the most rewarding, but it is necessary.
-Some people do it themselves.
-Some people have the luxury to pay others to do it for them.
-Regardless, it’s being done.
+Doing this work is not always rewarding, but it is necessary.
+Some people do the work themselves.
+Some people have the luxury of paying others to do it for them.
+Regardless, the work is being done.